 However, there are some exceptions where a new claim for Housing Benefit can still be made:

 - Living in temporary accommodation.

-If you meet one or more of the exceptions (A, B or C) above, you can continue to apply for Housing Benefit.
-You can click on the link to download a form.
+If you meet one or more of the exceptions (A or B) above, you can continue to apply for Housing Benefit.

 Mixed Age Pensioner Couples after 15 May 2019

 Changes to the way that couples are treated for Housing Benefit and Pension Credit when one member is over the age for Pension Credit and the other member is under Pension Credit age (known as 'mixed age' couples) have been introduced from 15 May 2019.